 The stress capital buffer is calculated based on the decrease in a BHC's risk-based capital ratios under the severely adverse scenario in the FRB's annual supervisory stress test and related Comprehensive Capital Analysis and Review (CCAR), plus four quarters of planned common stock dividends.
 Because the stress capital buffer is calculated annually based on data that can differ over time, our stress capital buffer, and thus our risk-based capital ratio requirements under the Standardized Approach, are subject to change in future periods.
-Our stress capital buffer for the period October 1, 2022, through September 30, 2023, is 3.20%.
+Our stress capital buffer for the period October 1, 2024, through September 30, 2025, is 3.80%.
+In April 2025, the FRB proposed changes to the supervisory stress test process.

 As a G-SIB, we are also subject to the FRB's rule implementing an additional capital surcharge of between 1.00-4.50% on the risk-based capital ratio requirements of G-SIBs.
 Under the rule, we must annually calculate our surcharge under two methods and use the higher of the two surcharges.
 The first method (method one) considers our size, interconnectedness, cross-jurisdictional activity, substitutability, and complexity, consistent with the methodology developed by the BCBS and the Financial Stability Board.
 The second method (method two) uses similar inputs, but replaces substitutability with use of short-term wholesale funding and will generally result in higher surcharges than under method one.
 Because the G-SIB capital surcharge is calculated annually based on data that can differ over time, the amount of the surcharge is subject to change in future years.
 If our annual calculation results in a decrease to our G-SIB capital surcharge, the decrease takes effect the next calendar year.
 If our annual calculation results in an increase to our G-SIB capital surcharge, the increase takes effect in two calendar years.
-For 2023, our G-SIB capital surcharge is 1.50%.
+Our G-SIB capital surcharge will continue to be 1.50% in 2025.
+On July 27, 2023, the FRB issued a proposed rule that would impact the methodology used to calculate the G-SIB capital surcharge.

-As of March 31, 2023, the Company was not subject to any limitations on capital distributions and discretionary bonus payments based on its risk-based capital and leverage ratios under the Final Rule.
+As of March 31, 2025, the Company was not subject to any limitations on capital distributions and discretionary bonus payments based on its risk-based capital and leverage ratios under the Final Rule.